 Likewise, not all nesting areas on the beach are posted, so coastal visitors and residents should be always aware of their surroundings.

 Beachgoers can help protect nesting shorebirds are by:

-• Abstaining from feeding gulls.
+- Abstaining from feeding gulls on the beach.
 Gulls are a major predator of young chicks and eggs.